nrennie/PrettyPDF/README.md

 # PrettyPDF

-Quarto extension for a template to generate a PDF with (pretty) LaTeX styling.
+Quarto extension for a template to generate a PDF with (pretty) styling.
+This extension now allows you to style PDFs using either Typst or LaTeX.
+Use `PrettyPDF-pdf` as the format if using LaTeX, or `PrettyPDF-typst` if using Typst.
+The default is `PrettyPDF-pdf`.
+If using Typst, version 1.4 or greater of Quarto is required.

 ## Installation and use